CS-DS-125/125book/py4e_rst/11-regex.rst

 grep
    A command available in most Unix systems that searches through text files looking for lines that match regular expressions.
-The command name stands for “Generalized Regular Expression Parser”.
+The command name stands for "Generalized Regular Expression Parser".

 .. index:: grep
 regular expression